Retrieval-Reasoning Large Language Model-based Synthetic Clinical Trial Generation: Method

 \subsection{Preliminaries and Background}

-\paragraph{Data Source} \url{ClinicalTrials.gov} is a comprehensive, publicly accessible database maintained by the U.S. National Library of Medicine (NLM) at the National Institutes of Health (NIH), which provides detailed information about clinical trials conducted globally.
-The database includes studies sponsored by a wide range of organizations, including federal agencies, pharmaceutical companies, universities, and other research institutions.
-Each entry in \url{ClinicalTrials.gov} typically contains information about the study's purpose, design, eligibility criteria, locations, and outcomes.
-Clinical trials span various phases (from early-phase to late-phase trials), therapeutic areas, and interventions, such as drugs, devices, and behavioral treatments.
-We use the complete base of clinical trials from \url{ClinicalTrials.gov} to construct our real dataset.
-These trial reports were originally in the form of XML, and we transform them into string texts, each denoted as $S_i$.
-Then the set of all trials in the complete base is denoted as $\mathbb{S}_{\text{total}}$.
-Thus $\mathbb{S}_{\text{total}} = \{S_i\}_{i=1}^{N_{\text{total}}}$, where $N_{\text{total}} = 494,290$ is the total number of clinical trials in the database.
-Within $\mathbb{S}_{\text{total}}$, some trials $S_j$ are labeled manually by a team of IQVIA with their binary outcome $y_j\in \{0, 1\}$, of 0 being failure and 1 being success.
-We denote this set of trials by $\mathbb{S}_{\text{labeled}}$, where $\mathbb{S}_{\text{labeled}}\subsetneq \mathbb{S}_{\text{all}}$, and $\mathbb{X}_{j} = \{S_j\}_{j=1}^{N_{\text{labeled}}}$ with $N_{\text{labeled}} = 26,768$.
-We further construct all our datasets from the set of trial vector and label pairs $\{(S_j, y_j)\}_{j=1}^{N_{\text{labeled}}}$.
+\paragraph{Data Source.} \url{ClinicalTrials.gov} is a comprehensive public database maintained by the U.S. National Library of Medicine (NLM) that provides detailed information about clinical trials worldwide.
+Each entry typically contains the study’s purpose, design, eligibility criteria, locations, and outcomes.
+We use the entire set of trials from \url{ClinicalTrials.gov} as our real dataset.
+These trial reports (originally in XML format) are converted into text strings $S_i$, and the complete collection is $\mathbb{S}_{\text{total}} = \{S_i\}_{i=1}^{N_{\text{total}}}$, where $N_{\text{total}} = 494,290$.
+Within this collection, a subset of trials has been annotated with binary outcomes by a team at IQVIA, with $y_j \in \{0,1\}$ indicating failure or success.
+Let $\mathbb{S}_{\text{labeled}} \subset \mathbb{S}_{\text{total}}$ denote the set of labeled trials, of size $N_{\text{labeled}} = 26,768$.
+We use the labeled pairs $\{(S_j, y_j)\}_{j=1}^{N_{\text{labeled}}}$ for model training and evaluation.